RTOS-Team-2/htcs/htcs-vehicle/README.md

 1. [Download Eclipse Paho MQTT C](https://www.eclipse.org/downloads/download.php?file=/paho/1.4/eclipse-paho-mqtt-c-win32-1.3.1.zip)
 2. Unzip under %USERPROFILE%\eclipse-paho-mqtt-c-win32-1.3.1\
 3. Add %USERPROFILE%\eclipse-paho-mqtt-c-win32-1.3.1\lib to PATH
+4. Optional
-4.a.
-(Optional) Add a new local environment variable called VS_WINSDK_VERSION with the value of your installed Windows SDK version (e.g.: 10.0.17763.0)
+   1. Add a new local environment variable called VS_WINSDK_VERSION with the value of your installed Windows SDK version (e.g.: 10.0.17763.0)
-4.b.
-(Optional) Or just open and retarget the solution in Visual Studio to your own installed SDK version
+   2. or just open and retarget the solution in Visual Studio to your own installed SDK version
 5. Open the Project with Visual Studio
 6. Run with Debug x86